case547/intro-to-algorithms/README.md

 # intro-to-algorithms
-Working through the book Introduction to Algorithms (2009, The MIT Press).
-Putting my answers to the
+Working through *Introduction to Algorithms* (2009, The MIT Press).
+Putting my answers to the questions/problems posed in the book here.